r4isy/PTT4E/README.md

 A versatile push-to-talk application that works with any input device and any key combination.
 Perfect for gamers, streamers, and anyone who needs flexible voice activation.

+> 📝 Tip: All dependencies are listed in `requirements.txt`

 ---

 ## 🇹🇷 Türkçe